-- In January, WMPC received the second one-fourth payment of both the \$36,975,565 foster care capitated allocation and \$2,000,000 administration allocation for FY22.
-WMPC maintained a \$1,500,000 risk reserve for FY22. - WMPC received 58 intake referrals in the second quarter of FY22; this is a 23% increase from the 47 intake referrals received in the first quarter of FY22. - Provision of Enhanced Foster Care services and a decrease in number of children in foster care continues to contribute to fewer children placed in residential settings.
-Between January and March 2022, only 33 of the 569 active youth in the care of WMPC this quarter were placed in a residential setting. - WMPC's performance and quality improvement team continues to analyze performance data and engage with its network providers monthly to discuss key performance measures, data quality, outcome measures, and quality improvement plans.
-WMPC also meets with providers on a quarterly basis to assess performance against the contract as a condensed review of contract compliance and achievement of outcomes. - During quarter two, WMPC's clinical liaison received over 90 trauma screening referrals leading to 6 formal mental health assessments, over 100 staff consultations on mental health needs of children in foster care, and more than 70 youth connected to open-access services through mental health providers contracted with Network180.
+- In April, WMPC received the third one-fourth payment of both the \$36,975,565 foster care capitated allocation and \$2,000,000 administration allocation for FY22.
+WMPC maintained a \$1,500,000 risk reserve and quarterly operations to date resulted in a surplus of \$18,556,000 under an accrual basis. - WMPC received 39 intake referrals in the third quarter of FY22; this is a 33% decrease from the 58 intake referrals received in the second quarter of FY22. - Provision of Enhanced Foster Care services and a decrease in number of children in foster care continues to contribute to fewer children placed in residential settings.
+Between April and June 2022, only 29 of the 549 active youth in the care of WMPC this quarter were placed in a residential setting. - WMPC's performance and quality improvement team continues to analyze performance data and engage with its network providers monthly to discuss key performance measures, data quality, outcome measures, and quality improvement plans.
+WMPC also meets with providers on a quarterly basis to assess performance against the contract as a condensed review of contract compliance and achievement of outcomes. - During the third quarter, WMPC's clinical liaison received over 100 trauma screening referrals leading to seven formal mental health assessments, over 100 staff consultations on mental health needs of children in foster care, and more than 60 youth connected to open-access services through mental health providers contracted with Network180.

 - WMPC is partnering with network providers to develop a training curriculum for the Kent County foster care workforce to further advance efforts to become an antiracist and inclusive child welfare system.
 The training will be offered in the summer and fall.
-The free trainings offered by WMPC will assist staff with completing their required 20 DEI related training/activities hours which are a new contract requirement for all private agency foster care (PAFC) contracts. - As indicated in previous reports, the COVID-19 pandemic continues to have an impact on operations and performance.
-Turnover and hiring qualified case managers continue to be a struggle with our partner agencies, like many other sectors are experiencing.
+The free trainings offered by WMPC will assist staff in completing their required 20 Diversity, Equity and Inclusion (DEI) related training/activities hours which are a new contract requirement for all private agency foster care (PAFC) contracts. - As indicated in previous reports, the COVID-19 pandemic continues to have an impact on operations and performance.
+Turnover and hiring qualified case managers as well as licensing workers continue to be a struggle with our partner agencies, like many other sectors are experiencing. - WMPC has also experienced vacancies in both the coordinator and manager roles with significant delays in hiring due to reduced number of qualified candidates.